-Stormwater treatment is upgraded as required as part of the reconfiguration of Pier 4 to ensure the terminal has the stormwater infrastructure needed to continue to operate successfully.
 In the South Harbor a retrofit of an existing oil-water separator and a proprietary water quality vault into media filtration treatment at the EB-1 terminal are complete.
+At the East Sitcum Terminal, a large mobile box filtration system was installed at the first outfall.